Fem2Fem: History

 The group was assembled by producers Peter Rafelson and Michael Lewis as a "pop project of dance music".
 Produced by Rafelson, with songs written by Rafelson and Lewis, Fem2Fem featured post-rave, pre-trance arrangements.

 The cover of their first album, including the font, was designed to be a distaff version of Trans-Europe Express by Kraftwerk.

-Christina Minna (manager Michael Lewis' step daughter) was not in the group when Julie Ann Park, Michelle Crispin, Lynn Pompey, Lezlie Deane and Jennifer Wolf posed for Playboy magazine in December of 1993.
+Christina Minna (manager Michael Lewis' step daughter) was not in the group when Julie Ann Park, Michelle Crispin, Lynn Pompey, Lezlie Deane and Jennifer Wolf posed for Playboy magazine in December 1993.
 Wolf left the group before a live performance occurred.
 Crispin left the group after disagreements with the management and Park soon followed.

 Andrea Adams later joined the group and sang lead vocals on the hit single "Where Did Love Go" from the group's second album, Animus.
 Fem2Fem, with Christina Minna, LaLa Hamparsomian, and Lezlie Deane went on to star in the cyber-musical Voyeurz Produced by Michael White (Rocky Horror Picture Show), at the Whitehall Theatre, London, in July 1996, running for six months and drawing an audience of celebrities including Jack Nicholson.
 Adams left the group before Voyeurz.
 The original cast album sold out its entire pressing.

 Some of the songs from Animus were featured in the show.
 That album generated three top 40 singles, including "Obsession" and "Where Did Love Go", reaching No. 1 on the UK charts.

-Post-Fem2Fem

-Crispin is now president of mediaHo entertainment.
-Park died on March 30, 2010.
-Alitzah Navarro left the group early on and later became the lead singer for the American pop girl group Nobody's Angel.